cloudevents/spec/primer.md

 notifications to a conformant HTTP endpoint.
 However, the lack of such a specification elsewhere makes it necessary for CloudEvents to define it.

-### Transport Error Handling
+### Protocol Error Handling

 The CloudEvents specification, for the most part, does not dictate a processing model associated with the creation or processing of CloudEvents.
-As such, if there are errors during the processing of a CloudEvent, the software encountering the error is encouraged to use the normal transport-level error reporting to report them.
+As such, if there are errors during the processing of a CloudEvent, the software encountering the error is encouraged to use the normal protocol-level error reporting to report them.

 ## Versioning of Attributes